sayashirley/olist-data-analysis/product_category_performance_analysis.md

 Growth Trends: The aggregate revenue of the top 10 categories was R$40,843.55 in 2016, R$4,489,034.04 in 2017, and R$5,469,522.96 in 2018, demonstrating a sharp increase.
 This suggests that while rankings shifted, overall revenue expanded significantly.

 Data Limitations: The observed revenue gap between 2016 and subsequent years was due to partial data coverage (2016: Sept-Dec, 2018: Jan-Aug).
-This discrepancy was confirmed by analyzing order volume and timestamps, emphasizing the need to interpret revenue trends cautiously.
+This discrepancy was confirmed by analysing order volume and timestamps.
+As a result, rank movements should be interpreted with caution.

-The analysis of top-selling product categories over the three-year period from 2016 to 2018 revealed several key trends, highlighting both consistent performers and shifting consumer preferences.

-Among the most notable findings was the consistent performance of certain categories that maintained their presence in the top 10 rankings throughout all three years.
-Health & Beauty emerged as a standout category, steadily climbing from #3 in 2016 to #1 in 2018, solidifying its position as the leading category.
-Similarly, Watches & Gifts demonstrated continuous improvement, rising from #7 in 2016 to #2 in 2018.
-Sports & Leisure also performed consistently well, peaking at #3 in 2017 before settling at #4 in 2018.
-On the other hand, Furniture & Decor, which started as the top category in 2016, experienced a decline, dropping to #7 in 2017 and remaining there in 2018.
-These categories collectively demonstrated strong and sustained consumer demand over the period.

-In summary, the analysis underscores several key takeaways.
-Health & Beauty and Watches & Gifts demonstrated the strongest and most consistent growth over the three-year period.
-Meanwhile, Bed, Bath & Table and Computers & Accessories emerged as significant growth categories, reflecting shifting consumer priorities toward home and tech products.
-On the other hand, categories like Perfumery and Toys experienced notable declines, likely due to market saturation or changing trends.
-Finally, the fluctuating performance of certain categories, such as Automotive and Baby Products, suggests niche demand on consumer purchasing behavior.

-Given these timestamp limitations, the results for 2016 and 2018 may not fully reflect trends for an entire year, and should be interpreted with this in mind.

-Category names in the dataset were originally formatted as furniture_decor, health_beauty, perfumery, bed_bath_table, sports_leisure, and computers_accessories, which were translated into user-friendly terms for clarity.

 ### Business Implications

-- Health & Beauty’s rise to #1 suggests strong consumer demand, making it a key category for promotional efforts and stock optimization.
+- Health & Beauty’s rise to #1 suggests strong consumer demand, making it a key category for promotional efforts and stock optimisation.
 - The surge in Bed, Bath & Table in 2017 highlights growing interest in home-related products, suggesting potential for targeted marketing campaigns.

-It is important to note, however, that the 2016 data covers only a partial year (September–December), and the 2018 data spans January–August.
-As a result, rank movements should be interpreted with caution.
-Nevertheless, the flow of ranks
-Given these timestamp limitations, the results for 2016 and 2018 may not fully reflect trends for an entire year, and should be interpreted with this in mind.

 ## 5. Visualisation